cwnam85/twiv-test/src/templates/chat_template.md

 "outfitOn": [],
 "outfitOff": []
 {% if activeRpPack %}
-,"phase": "<current_phase>"
+,"location": "<current_location>"
 {% endif %}
 }

+{% if activeRpPack %}
+**⚠️ RP PACK DIALOGUE: During RP pack activation, provide detailed, immersive responses between 100-200 characters.
+Express emotions, describe sensations, and create an engaging atmosphere.
+Take initiative to drive the conversation forward, not just respond to the user.
+(100-200자 공백 포함)**

+**⚠️ DIALOGUE: The "dialogue" field must contain ONLY spoken words.
+NO adverbs describing HOW they speak, NO action descriptions, gestures, or physical movements.**
+{% else %}
 **⚠️ DIALOGUE: The "dialogue" field must be maximum 80 characters including spaces and contain ONLY spoken words.
-NO action descriptions, gestures, or physical movements. (최대 80자 공백 포함)**
+NO adverbs describing HOW they speak, NO action descriptions, gestures, or physical movements. (최대 80자 공백 포함)**
+{% endif %}

 ⚠️ Outfit Change Command Processing